maxnitze/fomeja/implementations/koselleck/README.md

 ~~~

 One can define a constraint that requires the different tasks to be done by
-different employees if they intersect each other.
+different employees if they intersect each other:

 ~~~java
 public class Schedule {